 How hard is it to get into Mount Olive College and can I get accepted?
-The school has a 49% acceptance rate.
-Last year, 1,506 out of 3,067 applicants were admitted making Mount Olive College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 69 percent.
-Only 22% of those admitted chose to enroll in the school.
+The school has a 58% acceptance rate ranking it #18 in North Carolina for lowest rate of acceptance.
+Last year, 1,262 out of 2,158 applicants were admitted making Mount Olive College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+Academically, it has extremely easy requirements for admission test scores, generally admitting students who score in the top 76 percent.
+Mount Olive College typically accepts and attracts "B" average high school students.
+Only 24% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top half of their high school class.

 |SAT Test||25th Percentile Score|